Soup to Nuts Talk:

 Brooklyn Schooling for New Parents

-This is a talk for the parents of babies and toddlers (or people who are thinking of becoming parents and want to know the score).
+This is a talk for the parents of babies and toddlers (or people who are thinking of becoming parents) and want to know the score long term public and/or private, with an emphasis on preschool information.
+If you want to know about public prek and kindergarten (and long term public) you want

 Brooklyn schooling is confusing.
 There are lots of rumors flying around the playground and they all sound crazy.
 Do we really need to sign up for preschool in utero?
 Is it impossible to get into our zoned elementary school?
 Do we have to leave the city for middle school?
 Stop listening to those people.
 They are not helping.